 The new option provides eligible taxpayers an easier path to claiming the home office deduction.
 Currently, they are generally required to fill out a 43-line form (Form 8829) often with complex calculations of allocated expenses, depreciation and carryovers of unused deductions.

 Taxpayers claiming the optional deduction will complete a significantly simplified form.
-Though homeowners using the new option cannot depreciate the portion of their home used in a trade or business, they can claim allowable mortgage interest, real estate taxes and casualty losses on the home as itemized deductions on Schedule A. These deductions need not be allocated between personal and business use, as is required under the regular method.
+Though homeowners using the new option cannot depreciate the portion of their home used in a trade or business, they can claim allowable mortgage interest and casualty losses on the home as itemized deductions on Schedule A. These deductions need not be allocated between personal and business use, as is required under the regular method.

 Business expenses unrelated to the home, such as advertising, supplies and wages paid to employees are still fully deductible.